Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Abstract

 \section{Abstract}

 A major thrust in quantum algorithm development over the past decade has been the search for the quantum algorithms that will deliver practical quantum advantage first.
-Today's quantum computers and even early fault-tolerant quantum computers will be limited in the number of operations they can implement per circuit.
-We introduce quantum algorithms for ground state energy estimation (GSEE) that accommodate this design constraint.
-The first estimates ground state energies and has a quadratic improvement on the ground state overlap parameter compared to other methods in this regime.
-The second certifies that the estimated ground state energy is within a specified error tolerance of the true ground state energy, addressing the issue of gap estimation that beleaguers several ground state preparation and energy estimation algorithms.
-We note, however, that the scaling of this certification technique is, unfortunately, worse than that of the GSEE algorithm.
-These algorithms are based on a novel use of the quantum computer to facilitate rejection sampling.
-After a classical computer is used to draw samples, the quantum computer is used to accept or reject the samples.
-The set of accepted samples correspond to draws from a target distribution.
-While we use this technique for ground state energy estimation, it may find broader application.
-Our work pushes the boundaries of what operation-limited quantum computers are capable of and thus brings the target of quantum advantage closer to the present.
+Today’s quantum computers—and even early fault-tolerant quantum computers—are limited in the number of operations they can implement per circuit.
+We introduce quantum algorithms for ground-state energy estimation (GSEE) that accommodate this design constraint.

+The first algorithm estimates ground-state energies, offering a quadratic improvement on the ground state overlap parameter compared to other methods in this regime.
+The second algorithm certifies that the estimated ground-state energy is within a specified error tolerance of the true ground-state energy, addressing the issue of gap estimation that beleaguers several ground state preparation and energy estimation algorithms.
+We note, however, that the scaling of this certification technique is currently less favorable than that of the GSEE algorithm.

+To develop the certification algorithm, we propose a novel use of quantum computers to facilitate rejection sampling.
+After a classical computer generates initial samples, the quantum computer is used to accept or reject these samples, resulting in a set of accepted samples that approximate draws from a target distribution.
+Although we apply this technique specifically for ground-state energy certification, it may find broader applications.

+Our work pushes the boundaries of what operation-limited quantum computers can achieve, bringing the prospect of quantum advantage closer to realization.